 - Applied Scrum for Agile Project Management – University System of Maryland & The University of Maryland, College Park (2020)

 - Gained ability to build, run, and scale a successful scrum team

 Massachusetts Institute of Technology

-Used edX.org, a massive open online course (MOOC) platform, to take courses offered by accredited universities and training programs, including Harvard and Microsoft, to acquire skills in: C, PHP, HTML, Excel.
+Used edX.org, an online learning platform, to take courses offered by accredited universities and training programs, including Harvard and Georgia Tech, to acquire skills in: R and Python.

 - Data Science: R Basics – Harvard University (2020)

 - Developed basic R syntax, foundational R programming concepts, and operations in R such as sorting, data wrangling using dplyr, and making plots.

 - Computing in Python I: Fundamentals and Procedural Programming – Georgia Tech (2020)